getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 };
 ```

-Bit of a useless serializer, but let's try serializing a value with it anyways.
+Bit of a useless serializer...

+Oh well, let's try serializing a value with it anyways!
 We can do so by calling
 [`getty.serialize`](https://docs.getty.so/#root;serialize), which takes a value
 to serialize and a [`getty.Serializer`](https://docs.getty.so/#root;Serializer)
 interface value.